programminghistorian/ph-submissions/lessons/collaborative-digital-humanities-anaconda-jupyter.md

 ### Prepare texts for topic-modelling.

 By skimming the Gutenberg text, we can identify textual markers for the beginning and end of the body of the book (title of the first poem and start of Project Gutenberg endmatter, respectively).
-We can also identify textual markers that will allow us to divide the whole text into individual poems (each poem is prefaced by a title in all-caps, and poem titles are the only places where all-caps lines appear in the body of the book, so we use these lines to indicate start and end of poems).
+We can also identify textual markers that will allow us to divide the text into individual poems (each poem is prefaced by a title in all-caps, and poem titles are the only places where all-caps lines appear in the body of the book, so we use these lines to indicate start and end of poems).
 We build a list of the position of each of these markers so that we can use them to break our downloaded book into chunks.

 ```python
 import re